 We actually aren’t, but our operating partner is.
 We’ve run Gay Tours to Cuba together since 2009, but since our partner has a US office and we have a full-time Support for the Cuban People schedule, our tour is legal.
 As an added bonus, the strength and length of our relationship mean we won’t subject you to the hefty markups that other LGBTQ+ operators might.

 How do I ensure the government knows the tour is legal?

 We always recommend carrying a copy of your official itinerary in addition to your own notes from the tour – and your medical travel insurance.

 Upon returning to the USA, US immigration seldom, if ever, asks to see documentation, but we recommend having the following handy:

 - your notes from the trip (using a template Out Adventures will provide)

 What kind of visa do I need?

-You’ll require a tourist card, or visa as it’s been recently called.
-This card is purchased prior to arriving in Cuba, and most airlines include the card with your flight (Air Canada, Aeromexico), while others require you to purchase it at check-in (Cubana).
-Still others will require that you obtain the card on your own, and they’ll let you know if that’s the case at the time of booking.
+You’ll require a tourist card or visa as it’s been recently called.
+This card is purchased prior to arriving in Cuba, and most airlines include the card with your flight (Air Canada, Aeromexico), while others require you to purchase it at check-in (American, Jet Blue).
+Still, others will require that you obtain the card on your own, and they’ll let you know if that’s the case at the time of booking.
 One of our team members will be happy to assist you if you have questions.

 Can Cuban-born Americans use the same Tourist card?